UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Conclusion

 \section{Conclusion}

 In this work, we have developed a novel end-to-end framework consisting of a deep learning architecture for image shadow removal in unconstrained settings.
 The proposed model can be trained with full or weak supervision.
 We achieve state-of-the-art results in all the major shadow removal datasets.
 Although weak supervision has slightly lesser performance, it eliminates the need for shadowless ground truth which is difficult to obtain.
-To enable the weakly supervised training, we have introduced a novel illumination network which comprises of a generative model used to brighten the shadow region and a discriminator trained using shadow-free patches of the image.
+To enable the weakly supervised training, we have introduced a novel illumination network which is composed of a generative model used to brighten the shadow region and a discriminator trained using shadow-free patches of the image.
 It acts as a guide (called illumination critic) for producing illuminated samples by the generator.
 DeShadower, another component of the proposed framework is trained in a contrastive way with the help of illuminated samples which are generated by the preceding part of the network.
-Finally, we propose a refinement network which is trained in a contrastive way and it is used for fine tuning of the shadow removed image obtained as an output of the DeShadower.
-We perform ablation studies to show that the three components of our proposed framework, namely illuminator, Deshadower and refinement network work effectively together.
-To evaluate the generalization capacity of the proposed approach, we tested a few novel samples of shadow affected images from a generic automotive dataset and obtained promising results of shadow removal.
+Finally, we propose a refinement network that is trained in a contrastive way and is used for fine-tuning the shadow-removed image obtained as an output of the DeShadower.
+We perform ablation studies to show that the three components of our proposed framework, namely the illuminator, Deshadower, and refinement network work effectively together.
+To evaluate the generalization capacity of the proposed approach, we tested a few novel samples of shadow-affected images from a generic automotive dataset and obtained promising results of shadow removal.
 Shadow removal continues to be a challenging problem in dynamic automotive scenes and we hope this work encourages further dataset creation and research in this area.